VikasMeshram2708/NextCommerce/README.md

 ## Introduction

-Next Commerce is a robust and scalable online eCommerce platform designed to offer a smooth and efficient shopping experience.
-Built with modern web technologies like Next.js and TypeScript, it ensures fast performance and a responsive design that adapts to any device.
+Next Commerce is a robust and scalable online eCommerce platform designed to provide a smooth and efficient shopping experience.
+Built with modern web technologies like Next.js and TypeScript, it delivers fast performance and a responsive design that adapts seamlessly to any device.

 ## Tech Stack